CrispLab/CrispLab_Website/content/authors/Ulduz/_index.md

 - Current Lab Members
 ---

-PhD student passionate about sorghum improvement and sorghum epigenomics.
+Ulduz is a PhD student that passionate about molecular genetics and epigenomics.
+Ulduz aims to increase adoption of new technologies for crop improvement.